Inclusive excellence

-Inclusive excellence is a strategic framework employed in a variety of organizational settings, including academic institutions, corporate entities, non-profit organizations, and honor societies, to advance diversity, equity, and inclusion (DEI).
-Originating in the educational sector, this concept emphasizes the integration of diversity into the core missions and operational strategies of organizations, aiming to foster innovation and enhance outcomes by ensuring all community members are actively engaged and supported.
+Inclusive excellence is a framework to advance diversity, equity, and inclusion (DEI).
+Used in organizational and educational contexts, this concept emphasizes the integration of diversity into the core missions and operational strategies of organizations.

 Overview

 The term "Inclusive Excellence" was coined by Alma Clayton-Pederson, vice-president at the Association of American Colleges & Universities (AAC&U) in 2005.
-Moving beyond simple numeric diversity, it advocates for a more comprehensive approach that unequivocally connects diversity with excellence.
+Moving beyond simple numeric diversity, it advocates for a more comprehensive approach that connects diversity with excellence.
 This framework influences not only policies like admissions and hiring but also everyday interactions, including those within academic honor societies, creating environments where a diverse array of individuals can thrive.

 Principles

 Inclusive excellence revolves around key principles:

 Access and Success: This involves ensuring equitable access to opportunities for all, including within honor societies, which historically have selective membership criteria that could benefit from more inclusive practices.

 Climate and Intergroup Relations: Fostering a supportive and respectful environment is crucial in settings like honor societies, where diverse member interactions enhance the group's dynamism.

 Education and Scholarship: Incorporating diverse perspectives into curricula and research, which honor societies can lead in their respective academic fields.

 Institutional Infrastructure: Developing structures that support diversity and inclusion at every level, including in the governance of honor societies.